3 Low-Risk Ways To Earn Interest

 - The interest your interest earns

 It’s your money making more money.
 If you want to build wealth for the long-term, investing and allowing your interest to compound is one of the smartest moves you can make.
-The sooner you invest and put your money to work, the more you can expect to have down the road.
+The sooner you invest and put your money to work, the more opportunity your money has to earn compound interest.

-Compound interest starts small, but it grows exponentially.
-Over the course of decades, it can easily become hundreds of thousands of dollars depending on how much you invest upfront.
-Your investment grows faster because your interest starts earning interest, too.
+Compound interest starts small, but can grow exponentially.
+Your investment has the potential to grow faster because your interest starts earning interest, too.
 If you start young, you have a huge advantage: time is on your side!
+While compound interest accrues with minimal risk, investing in the market involves varying levels of risk.